MSNLD/JSON-IRC/README.md

 * Conflicting numerics

-There are conflicts on named numerics, JSON-IRC may attempt to solve these issues in the future my using named commands.
+There are conflicts on named numerics, JSON-IRC may attempt to solve these issues in the future by using named commands.

 * Irrelevant information